rohinigeeks/vbc-sdk/README.md

 vbc-sdk
 =======

+An SDK for the VBC API in PHP.
+Enjoy!

 ## Installation

 The library uses Composer as it's dependency manager.
 Thus, installing this library follows Composers and the PSR standards.
 You can read more about composer at this link https://getcomposer.org/